Looking for the best burgers in London? You’re in luck…

 You’ll need to arrive starving – their burgers are huge.
 Even their smallest of buns boasts 8 ingredients!

-Trust me when I say that the Lambshank Redemption is the daddy of all burgers, a massive hunk of lamb layered with feta, pickled aubergine and courgettes, drizzled in a cumin aioli.
+Trust us when we say that the Lambshank Redemption is the daddy of all burgers, a massive hunk of lamb layered with feta, pickled aubergine and courgettes, drizzled in a cumin aioli.

 It’s messy, it’s delicious, it’s everything you could ever want in a burger.